rpuig2001/CDM/README.md

 ## How to use:
 - Load up the plugin.
+- If there is no master controller, you should use the command ``.cdm master {airport}`` of the airport you want to become the master.
+You can have as many airport as you want, but there can ony be **1 MASTER at the same time** (The MASTER should be DELIVERY or the lowest ATC position to have access to all CDM actions).
 - Add The following items to the departure list with their actions:

 - A